Mohammed VI of Morocco: Allegations of corruption

 Royal involvement in business is a major topic in Morocco, but public discussion of it is sensitive.
 The US embassy in Rabat reported to Washington in a leaked cable that "corruption is prevalent at all levels of Moroccan society".
-Corruption allegedly reaches the highest levels in Morocco, where the business interests of Mohammed VI and some of his advisors influence "every large housing project," according to WikiLeaks documents published in December 2010 and quoted in The Guardian newspaper.
+Corruption allegedly reaches the highest levels in Morocco, where the business interests of Mohammed and some of his advisors influence "every large housing project," according to WikiLeaks documents published in December 2010 and quoted in The Guardian.
 The documents released by the whistleblower website also quote the case of a businessman working for a US consortium, whose plans in Morocco were paralysed for months after he refused to join forces with a company linked with the royal palace.
 The documents quoted a company executive linked to the royal family as saying at a meeting that decisions on big investments in the kingdom were taken by only three people: the king, his secretary Mounir Majidi, and the monarch's close friend, adviser and former classmate Fouad Ali El Himma.
 This corruption especially affects the housing sector, the WikiLeaks documents show.

-In April 2016, Mohammed's personal secretary, Mounir Majidi, was named in the Panama Papers.
+In April 2016, Mohammed's personal secretary Mounir Majidi was named in the Panama Papers.